Aslm-Fawzy/Aslm-Fawzy/README.md

  I'm currently student at facualty of AI in Kafr-Elsheikh University.

  Likes coding in many fileds as Data Analysis , ML and Data Science.

+From my hobbies is Coding , Video Game and Football.